Jane Alexandre, PhD

 Julie B. Johnson, PhD

-A London-based dance artist working as a performer, facilitator, project manager and choreographer.
+A New York-based dance artist working as a performer, facilitator, project manager and teacher.
 Her current work is in inclusive dance practice and community work with a focus on disability.
-Erica is on the Board of Directors of Evolve Dance Inc. and is also a founding member of Huge Moves, a collaborative performance company.
-She holds a BA in dance and anthropology from Connecticut College and an MA in dance anthropology from the University of Roehampton (UK).
+Erica is co-founder of Parable Dance and Artistic Director of Parable Dance NY She holds a BA in dance and anthropology from Connecticut College and an MA in dance anthropology from the University of Roehampton (UK).